PEER-TO-PEER IDENTIFICATION PROGRAM

 Outcomes of the programme also included a higher rate of purported victims of trafficking receiving information about their rights and getting connected to professional social workers who were able to assist them in reporting their victimisation within the asylum-seeking process.

 In addition, victims of trafficking were informed of the services provided by local NGOs that specialise in victim-centred care.

 INTEGRATION THROUGH PEER-MENTORING

-The teaching material used in the training phase focuses on best practices of providing psycho-social and practical support through the integration process.
-To ensure the overall well being of the Mentor is maintained, Mentors will receive lessons on setting personal boundaries and personal security, trauma and secondary traumatization, healthy communication of one’s life story, understanding the role and limitations of a Mentor, teamwork with social workers and other volunteers, and cultural diversity.
+The teaching material used in the training phase focuses on best practices for providing psycho-social and practical support through the integration process.
+To ensure the overall well-being of the participating mentor, lessons were included to cover topics such as setting personal boundaries, personal security, trauma and secondary traumatisation, healthy communication of one’s life story, understanding the role and limitations of a mentor, teamwork with social workers and other volunteers, and cultural diversity.

-During the active phase, Mentors will provide psychosocial and practical support to newly identified female West African SoTs through a guided integration process.
-In the active phase, Mentors will be able to utilize the information and skills gained through the training in order to play a helpful role in supporting the integration of their Peers while receiving ongoing support as needed from the social worker who trained them.
+During the active phase, mentors begin to provide psychosocial and practical support to newly identified female West African SoTs through a guided integration process.
+By utilizing the information and skills gained through the training, mentors are able to support the integration of their Peers while receiving ongoing support as needed from the social worker who trained them.

 In the links, field reports on the progress of the project can be found.
 They are especially geared towards communicating concrete challenges that face third country national SoTs as they pursue integration in their host countries and the mitigating actions taken to address these challenges.
 These reports are meant to be experientially based accounts.